 Rights are entitlements (not) to perform certain actions, or (not) to be in certain states; or entitlements that others (not) perform certain actions or (not) be in certain states.

 Rights dominate modern understandings of what actions are permissible and which institutions are just.
-Rights structure the form of governments, the content of laws, and the shape of morality as it is currently perceived.
+Rights structure the form of governments, the content of laws, and the shape of morality as many now see it.
 To accept a set of rights is to approve a distribution of freedom and authority, and so to endorse a certain view of what may, must, and must not be done.

 This entry begins by describing the nature of rights: their classification, their composition, and their function.
 It then reviews the history of the language of rights, and various relationships between rights and reasons.
 The major contemporary philosophical approaches to the justification of rights are compared, and the entry concludes by surveying criticisms of rights and “rights talk.”
-The focus throughout is on general theoretical issues instead of on the analysis or justification of specific rights.
-Those looking for a book-length introduction to rights may consider Jones (1994), Edmundson (2004), Campbell (2006) and Ivison (2007).
+The focus throughout is on general theoretical issues (what rights are) and not on arguments over specific rights (what rights there are).
+Those looking for fuller introductions to rights may consider Jones (1994), Harel (2005), Campbell (2006), Ivison (2007) and Edmundson (2012).

 - 1. Categories of Rights